sftpgo/docs/docs/tutorials/shares.md

 This feature ensures business continuity and allows teams to collaboratively manage external data exchange without relying on a single account.

-Only the owner can modify the shared paths (files and folders) and change the group associations.
+Only the owner can modify shared paths (files and folders), access scope (read/write), and group associations.
 File paths are tied to the specific context of the user who created the share (e.g., a virtual path like `/docs` may map to different storage backends, or to different locations within the same backend, depending on the user).

 To enable share delegation, a specific configuration is required on the server side (WebAdmin), which then enables the feature for users in the WebClient.